-When sitting down to write a review, I usually begin by making a list of all the points I want to cover.
-They might be simple things such as the way the graphics reminded me of another release; or more complex subjects like story connections and meaning.
+I usually begin by making a list of the points I want to cover when I start to write a review.
+They might be simple things such as the way the graphics reminded me of another release, or more complex subjects like story connections and meaning.

-I’ve tried to do this with Hitchhiker several times now but it’s impossible.
-After completing Mad about Pandas’ latest release a couple days ago thanks to a review key from Plan of Attack, thoughts about how it made me feel and what I think it was trying to say are still swimming around in my head and they’re as hard to pin down as the narrative itself.
-It’s difficult to put into words but don’t take that as a bad thing: this has possibly been the most interesting gaming experience I’ve had in 2021 so far and I think it’s going to be with me for a while yet.
+I tried to follow this method with Hitchhiker but it was impossible.
+After completing Mad About Pandas’ latest release a couple of days ago thanks to a review key from Plan of Attack, thoughts about how it made me feel and what I think it was trying to say are still swimming around in my head.
+They’re as hard to pin down as the narrative itself.
+It’s difficult to put into words but don’t take that as a bad thing: this has possibly been the most interesting gaming experience I’d had in 2021 so far and it’s going to remain with me for a while yet.

-Hitchhiker is one of those titles where it’s difficult to go into detail without spoiling what makes it special.
-I tend to roll my eyes when I see that sentiment expressed in reviews because it always comes across like a cop-out, but this is definitely a game which needs to be played to be understood.
-You step into the shoes of a young man who hitches a ride with a different character in five episodes, before things turn mysterious when you realise they all know you in some way.
+Hitchhiker is one of those titles where it’s tough to go into detail without spoiling what makes it special.
+I tend to roll my eyes when I see that sentiment expressed in reviews because it always comes across as an evasion of opinion, but this is a game which truly needs to be played to be understood.
+You step into the shoes of a young man who hitches a ride across America with a different character in five episodes, before realising they all know you in some way and getting lost in the mystery.
 More about that later.

-But the story is where the power of Hitchhiker lies.
+But the story is where the power of Hitchhiker likes.
 You’re a young man with no memory of who you are and where you’re going, and the only thing for you to do is hitch a ride to hopefully reach your unknown destination.
 The first person you meet is a raisin farmer called Vern who’s happy to chat to you about his life.
-Over the course of the next 40-minutes however, it becomes clear that not everything is as seems and you start asking yourself whether you can trust this man and his words.
+Over the course of the next 40 minutes however, it becomes clear that not everything is as it seems, and you start asking yourself whether you trust this stranger and his words.

-I didn’t get the impression that the options selected during discussions with the characters did much to change the following dialogue, because each response was vague enough to answer any of the questions asked.
+I didn’t get the impression that the options selected during discussions did much to change the dialogue that followed, because each response was vague enough to answer any of the questions asked.
 This fits in wonderfully with Hitchhiker’s atmosphere though.
-It’s as if you’re aware the drivers are pulling the strings during these rides and, although they appear amiable on the surface, you can tell there’s something each of them is trying to hide from you.
+It’s as if you’re aware the drivers are pulling the strings during these rides and, although they appear amiable enough on the surface, there’s an underlying feeling of something troubling that each of them is trying to hide from you.

-An interlude during each ride gives some insight into their backstories.
-These are depicted in totally different visual styles from the Firewatch-like graphics of the main game: for example, one is told in black-and-white hand-drawn pictures while another is communicated through old View-Master images.
-I found this switch jarring at first but, once I understood that these stories-within-a-story were told from the other characters’ perspective, the style was perfect.
+An interlude during the rides gives some insight into their backstories.
+These are depicted in totally different visuals from the Firewatch-like graphics of the main game: one is told in black-and-white hand-drawn pictures while another is communicated through old View-Master images, for example.
+I found this switch jarring at first but, once I understand that these stories-within-a-story-were told from the characters’ individual perspective, the styles felt perfect for each of them.

-It’s design choices like this which make Hitchhiker feel something like a hallucination.
-It’s almost as if the other characters have stepped into your dream during the main narrative and you’ve visited theirs for a short spell in return during the interludes mentioned above.
-Other visual components such as guiding fireflies, moving mustard bottles and even tumbleweed balls with staring eyes add to the impression that not everything the protagonist witnesses or is told is the truth.
+It’s design choices like this which make Hitchhiker come across as something like a hallucination.
+It’s almost as if the other characters have stepped into your dream during the main narrative and you’ve visited theirs for a short spell in return during the interludes.
+Other visual components such as guiding fireflies, moving ketchup bottles and even tumbleweed balls with staring eyes add to the impression that not everything the protagonist witnesses or is told is the truth

-While Hitchhiker won’t be to everybody’s tastes thanks to the way it tells its story, it’s a game I’d definitely recommend to fans of releases such as Kentucky Route Zero and Virginia.
+While Hitchhiker won’t be to everyone’s tastes due to the way it tells its story, it’s a game I’d recommend to fans of releases such as Kentucky Route Zero and Virginia.
 It took me on a journey into the unknown and it’s one I’m not going to forget for a while.